 Aimed at accommodating existing work schedules, many courses are offered outside of normal business hours, online or in manageable time segments.
 NCSU FastTrack Series even brings some of its courses to you if you are in The RTP – alternating locations which include hosting in The RTP Headquarters Conference Center.

 We take education seriously here in The RTP.
-More than 50 years ago, the RTP was based on the strength and promise of a talented workforce pipeline provided by its Founding Universities.
-Today, RTP is home to 200 businesses that employ 50,000 people, continuing proof that our key focus on education remains one of our greatest strengths.
+More than 50 years ago, the RTP was created on the strength and promise of a talented workforce pipeline provided by its Founding Universities.
+Today, RTP is home to 250 businesses that employ 50,000 people, continuing proof that our key focus on education remains one of our greatest strengths.